 Rules and Regulations

-University regular campus parking lots, as well as metered stalls, are enforced from 7 am to 4 pm.
+University regular campus parking lots, as well as metered stalls, are enforced during fall and spring semesters from 7 am to 4 pm, Monday through Friday.
 University holidays are excluded.
+Permits are not required during summer break, which is after graduation commencement in May until the first day of school in August.

 No Permit: Vehicles cannot park in enforced campus lots without first securing and displaying a valid parking permit (with the exception of meters and all lots west of the Centrum).